MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_enderman_leave_block.md

 # Entity Documentation - minecraft:behavior.enderman_leave_block

-`minecraft:behavior.enderman_leave_block` allows the entity to drop the block they are currently holding.
+`minecraft:behavior.enderman_leave_block` compels the entity to drop the block they are currently holding.

 > [!NOTE]
 > This behavior can only be used by the `enderman` entity type.